bws9000/Node-Redis-Heroku-Example/README.md

-# Your going to need a redis version for windows greater than 2.6 https://redis.io/commands/evalsha
+# You're going to need a redis version for windows greater than 2.6 https://redis.io/commands/evalsha
-...
+unfortunately stuck on a windows laptop

 # Background Jobs in Node.js with Redis